Generic Name: rivastigmine (RIV-a-STIG-meen)

-- Exelon patch may cause dizziness or drowsiness.
+- Exelon patch may cause drowsiness, dizziness, or fainting.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Exelon patch with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Exelon patch is for external use only.
 Do not get it in your mouth.

-- Do NOT use more than the recommended dose without checking with your doctor.
+- Do NOT use more than the recommended dose, change your dose, or stop using Exelon patch without checking with your doctor.

 - When you begin taking Exelon patch, your doctor will increase your dose slowly over several months.
 This may help to decrease the risk of certain side effects (eg, nausea, vomiting, loss of appetite).
 Carefully follow the dosing schedule prescribed by your doctor.